lost-theory/python-live/13_oop.md

 Most importantly, notice that we do not explicitly call the `__init__` method but pass the arguments in the parentheses following the class name when creating a new instance of the class.
 This is the special significance of this method.

-Now, we are able to use the `self.name` field in our methods which is demonstrated in the `say_hi` method.
+Now, we are able to use the `self.name` field in our methods which is demonstrated in the `greetings` method.

 ## Class And Object Variables